 The instant of the Big Bang gave birth to hydrogen, helium and a small amount of lithium.
 Hydrogen and helium are the main elements that fuse to give stars their heat, energy and intrinsic brightness.
 When discussing matters of cosmology I may have neglected lithium slightly.
 Lithium is one of the oldest elements in the … Continue reading Where Did All The Lithium Go?

-In the past year of blogging for GLAMsci, the most questions and feedback came from the speed of light series so I thought a bit of housekeeping was in order to post another blog relating to it.
-To be fair, in my posts I discussed the finding of the speed of light and how it … Continue reading Why Is The Speed of Light Finite?
+In the past year of blogging for GLAMsci, most questions and feedback came from the speed of light series.
+I thought some housekeeping was in order to post an answer to the most frequently asked question - why isn't the speed of light infinite?
+To be fair, in my posts I discussed the finding of … Continue reading Why Is The Speed of Light Finite?